 - Sweet potatoes, squash, and carrots: Orange and red vegetables contain carotenoids, which are antioxidants.
-Some research links carotenoids with a lower risk of developing RA, but this is not conclusive.

-- Green leafy vegetables: Vegetables such as cabbage, broccoli, Swiss chard, and spinach contain calcium, which is essential for bone health.
+- Green, leafy vegetables: Vegetables such as cabbage, broccoli, Swiss chard, and spinach contain calcium, which is essential for bone health.
 They also contain antioxidants.

 The Mediterranean diet focuses on the following foods:

 - olive oil